colin2215/Pong-Game/README.md

 Command Prompt Code

-C:\windows\system32>cd C:\path\to\folder\Pong-Game-main
+C:\>cd C:\path\to\folder\Pong-Game-main
-- Change Directory (cd): This command changes the current directory to C:\Users\Admin\Downloads\Pong-Game-main,which is the directory where your
+Change Directory (cd): This command changes the current directory to C:\path\to\folder\Pong-Game-main,which is the directory where your
 Pong-Game-main folder is located.
 You need to be in this directory to compile and run the Java files located in subdirectories.

 C:\path\to\folder\Pong-Game-main>javac Game\\*.java
-- Compile Java Files (javac): This command compiles all Java source files (*.java) found in the Game folder.
+Compile Java Files (javac): This command compiles all Java source files (*.java) found in the Game folder.
 The javac command translates the Java source code into bytecode, generating .class files that the Java Virtual Machine (JVM) can execute.
 Make sure you have the Game folder and Java files correctly placed in the director

 C:\path\to\folder\Pong-Game-main>java Game.PongGame
-- Run Java Program (java): This command runs the PongGame class from the Game package.
+Run Java Program (java): This command runs the PongGame class from the Game package.
 The java command executes the compiled bytecode.
 The Game.PongGame specifies the fully qualified name of the class containing the main method, which is the entry point of the application.
 Ensure that the PongGame class is correctly compiled and contains the main method.